saguileran/Simulation-Protocol/readme.md

   return 0;
 }
 ```
-You can define new microphones copying Ondas.Prnt line and evaluating in other position
+You can define new microphones copying Ondas.Print line and evaluating in other position

 ## Visualization

 ### OpenCL

-OpenCL is a powerful tool to visualize data but it is a little complex, moreover the perspective tool, for this reason this protocol not focus in this software but you can find an example codu in this link [D2Q5-OpenCL](https://github.com/saguileran/Acoustics-Instruments/tree/master/Simulation/Scripts/D2Q5-OpenCL)
+OpenCL is a powerful tool to visualize data but it is a little complex, moreover the perspective tool, for this reason this protocol does not focus in this software but you can find an example code in this link [D2Q5-OpenCL](https://github.com/saguileran/Acoustics-Instruments/tree/master/Simulation/Scripts/D2Q5-OpenCL)

 ### Gnuplot

 The usual way to plot data in c++ scripts is with Gnuplot, to make it you have to add this code lines in the previus function in the //Gnuplot commented line, also is necessary create a pipeline between c++ executing and gnuplot.
-This is done with the same process present in the below gift but changing *time sudo ./a.out* by *time sudo ./a.out | gnuplot*, this generate a gif with the name pelicula0.
+This is done with the same process present in the below gift but changing *time sudo ./a.out* by *time sudo ./a.out | gnuplot*, this generates a gif with the name pelicula0.

 ```c++
   std::cout << "set terminal gif animate" << std::endl;